-Please contact Sam Lewis if you, have any questions and/or difficulties attending because of transportation and/or child care, there is financial help for you: firstname.lastname@example.org.
+Please contact Kirstin Peterson if you have any questions and/or difficulties attending because of transportation and/or child care, there is financial help for you.

 The FYSPRT vision is that, through respectful partnerships, families, youth, systems and communities will effectively collaborate to proactively influence, and provide leadership to address challenges and barriers faced by the behavioral health service system for children, youth and families in Washington State.